samuelcolvin/notbook/README.md

 * server based mode - instead of running the python script locally and showing it on localhost, the python source is posted to a server which runs the script and renders the results at some URL for the develop (or anyone else with permissions) to view
+* ability to "import" or otherwise reference content in markdown files, rather than always using comments
 * a "zip mode" and renderer of "zip mode": zips all the assets need to render a document, you can then send that binary file to someone to view, they can display the zipped document without having to mess about with the command line to get the document extracted and ready to view